Tuesday, March 1, 2011

 I don't sleep.
 At all.

 I tried Ambien once.
-I really didn't sleep much more on the plane, but the 24 hours after that were nothing less than comical.
+I didn't sleep much more on the plane, but the 24 hours after that were nothing short of comical.
 In the rental car, I pretty much zonked out.
 My head rolled from side to side as my husband drove through the twisting roads of England.
-He pulled up and parked our car in the parking lot of the company that he had an appointment with.
+He pulled up and parked our car in the company's parking lot, where he had an appointment.
 I guess he couldn't wake me, so he left me there.
 Folded into the backseat, snoring blissfully away for the next 4 hours.
-He came out to get me for lunch and again couldn't wake me.
-Later that evening when it was time to go for dinner I waved him away—and crashed until the next morning.
-I don't have much of a memory of that 24 hours.
-He told me later that he came out to get me and took me into the restroom, that he made me drink some water, and that he introduced me to the office staff.
+He came out to get me for lunch and, again, couldn't wake me.
+Later that evening, when it was time to go for dinner, I waved him away—and crashed until the next morning.
+I don't have much memory of those 24 hours.
+He told me later that he came out to get me, took me into the restroom, made me drink some water, and introduced me to the office staff.
 He said they really enjoyed meeting me.
 I'm still contemplating ways to get him back—you know what they say about payback...

 I can hardly wait.
 6 weeks to go.